Radek-Wawrzyk/recruitment-task-1innosystems/README.md

 ### Features
 - Responsive website
 - Reactive validation for form
-- HTTPs Request for the server by REST API endpoint
+- AJAX Https Request for the server by REST API endpoint
+- RESP API Back-End
 - Responsive slider based on dynamic data
+- Saving data to Mongo NoSQL database on localhost server
-- Alert component which responds for the AJAX request
+- Alert component which responds for the AJAX request ( success & error )

 ![layout of website](./img/layout.png)